calmm-js/partial.lenses/README.md

 ##### <a name="L-elems"></a> [≡](#contents) [`L.elems`](#L-elems "L.elems: PTraversal [a] a")

-`L.elems` is a traversal over the elements of an array.
+`L.elems` is a traversal over the elements of a string or an array-like object that has a non-negative integer `length`.
+When written through, `L.elems` always produces an `Array`.

 For example: